-The table below, which supplements the Summary Compensation Table that appears on page 48, shows the compensation that might be realized for 2015 by each named executive officer.
+The table below, which supplements the Summary Compensation Table that appears on page 44, shows the compensation that might be realized for 2016 by each named executive officer other than Mr. Walter, who stepped down from his positions as President and Chief Executive Officer, and as a member of the Board of Directors of the Company, as of December 31, 2016.
 Our compensation program allows the named executive officers to earn compensation (except salary) at "threshold", "target" and "high" levels based on performance on:

 - objective financial measures;

 - personal objectives;

 - · corporate objectives; and

-- three-year relative TSR.
+- · three-year relative TSR.